LAION-AI/Open-Assistant/backend/README.md

 ## Running Celery Worker(s) for API and periodic tasks

-Celery workers are used for Huggiface API calls like toxicity and feature extraction.
+Celery workers are used for Huggingface API calls like toxicity and feature extraction.
 Celery Beat along with worker is used for periodic tasks like user streak update